King Lear Family Quotes

 How we cite our quotes: Citations follow this format: (Act.Scene.Line).
 Line numbers correspond to the Norton edition.

 I thought the king had more affected the Duke

 The opening lines of Shakespeare's plays often provide clues about the play's most important pressing issues or themes.
 In King Lear, the play opens as Kent and Gloucester discuss which son-in-law King Lear likes best.
 Shakespeare might as well hold up a sign that says "This play is going to be all about the dynamics of parent-child relationships!"

-But I have, sir, a son by order of law, some year
+But I have a son, sir by order of law,

 Here, Gloucester reveals that, in addition to his illegitimate son, Edmund, he also has another son "by order of law." ("By order of law" just means Gloucester's other son is legally recognized as a legitimate heir.
-In other words, this other son isn't a "bastard" like Edmund.)
+In other words, this other son isn't a "bastard" like Edmund.
+Or Jon Snow.)

 We should also point out that the more general question of "who loves who the most" turn up again when King Lear stages a love test, demanding to know which daughter can say she loves her father more than everyone else.
 Seems like Shakespeare is raising the following question: Is love (especially family love) quantifiable?